 Students with Disabilities

-The Duke MST Program is committed to providing reasonable accommodations for qualified individuals who are disabled In compliance with Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, as well as applicable state regulations and federal and state privacy laws.
+The Duke MSTP is committed to providing reasonable accommodations for qualified individuals who are disabled In compliance with Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, as well as applicable state regulations and federal and state privacy laws.